-- Reassembly of these valves is basically the reverse of disassembly.
-Care must be taken in the handling of all items, particularly sealing surfaces and softgoods.
-All parts should be clean and free of any debris or contaminants. - 2) Reinstall the liner and liner seal(s) into the body.
+- Care must be taken in the handling of all items, particularly sealing surfaces and soft goods.
+All parts shall be clean and free of any debris or contaminants. - 2) Reinstall the liner and liner seal(s) into the body.
 Do not nick or excessively stretch the liner seal O-rings.
 The bottom O-ring (for 4 x 6 and larger) may be carefully set in its sealing area in the body before the liner is inserted, or it may be fitted onto the liner and, if necessary, held in place with a suitable lubricant (e.g., Dow Corning Molykote 33).
 The top liner seal should be lightly pressed into place in its groove, such that it is evenly spread around the liner circumference and will not be pinched when reinstalling the valve cap. - 3) 3 x 4 or smaller: The rolling diaphragm can be removed after unscrewing the diaphragm retainer from the stem.
 Remove threaded seat retainer.
 Install Buna-N washer against skirt behind seat (2x3).
-Tighten retainer firmly, but seat should not deform at outer edges.
-If seat compresses excessively or deforms at outer edges, revise assembly by adding PEEK spacer behind bushing.
+Tighten retainer firmly, but the seat should not deform at the outer edges.
+If the seat compresses excessively or deforms at the outer edges, revise assembly by adding PEEK spacer behind bushing.
 Install the rolling diaphragm at top of piston & tighten the diaphragm retainer.

-4 x 6 or larger: (NOTE bulleted step below if applicable) Carefully insert seat into its groove in piston, using care to position the seat completely within the piston O-ring groove.
+4 x 6 or larger: (NOTE bulleted step below for gimbal-style pistons, if applicable) Carefully insert seat into its groove in piston, using care to position the seat completely within the piston O-ring groove.
 The retainer gland can be lightly lubricated (Molykote or Lubriplate 105) prior to assembly to prevent twisting the O-ring.
 Carefully position the retainer plate over the seat.
 Following tightening, use a clean rag to remove any remaining lubricant on the exposed O-ring.
-Apply Vibra-tite or Loctite to retainer screw, then insert and firmly tighten the screw in place.
+Apply Vibratite or Loctite to retainer screw, then insert and firmly tighten the screw in place.
 IMPORTANT: Screw must meet firm resistance against locking Heli-Coil in piston.
 Replace Heli-Coil if worn.

 NOTE that any scratches, gouges, or particles on the seat may result in a sealing problem. - Gimbal-style pistons: Install new receiver seal using Molykote or Lubriplate.
-Apply Vibra-tite or Loctite to lower receiver threads and install.
+Apply Vibra-tite or Loctite to upper receiver threads and install.
 Install O-ring seat into skirt groove.
 Apply Molykote or Lubriplate to the edge of the seat retainer before assembly into skirt.
 Center disc seat and disc seat retainer on the seat retainer.
-Tighten retainer screw until disc seat retainer contacts disc seat, and then an additional 1/2 to 3/4 turn.
-Disc seat should not be able to be rotated. - 4) HP and LP 4x6 and larger: Install the piston seal and backup ring (if applicable) at top of piston.
+Tighten retainer screw firmly so that seat retainer squeezes disc seat.
+Disc seat should not be able to be rotated. - 4) HP and LP 4x6 and larger: Install the piston seal and backup ring (if applicable) at the top of the piston.
 A light coat of Lubriplate 105 should be applied to the O-ring.
 Fit the wear rings in their proper groove around the piston assembly.
 The free end seams of the upper and lower wear rings should face opposite sides of the piston.
 Make sure Lubriplate 105 (and not Molykote) has been applied to the piston seal.
 While holding the wear rings (especially the free ends) in place, lower the piston assembly into the liner.
 The piston should drop onto the nozzle lip under its own weight, and move freely up and down with slight resistance from the seal and wear rings.
-It is critically important that this installation result in even seating of the soft seat onto the nozzle lip in the valve body. - After checking placement of the top liner seal [see Step (2)] and low pressure rolling diaphragm, if applicable, the valve cap can be positioned on top of the body.
+It is critically important that this installation results in even seating of the soft seat onto the nozzle lip in the valve body. - After checking placement of the top liner seal [see Step (2)] and low pressure rolling diaphragm, if applicable, the valve cap can be positioned on top of the body.